Skip to content

 f'Update operation can only be applied to '

-f'Documents of the same type. '
+f'Documents of the same schema. '

 f'Trying to update Document of type '